2025 Bilaspur, Chhattisgarh Municipal Corporation election

-The 2025 Bilaspur Municipal Corporation (BMC) election was held on February 11, 2025, to elect the mayor and councilors who will govern Bilaspur, the second largest city of Chhattisgarh, India.
-This election is part of the broader municipal elections taking place across the state.
+The 2025 Bilaspur Municipal Corporation (BMC) election was held on February 11, 2025, to elect the mayor and councilors who would govern Bilaspur, the second largest city of Chhattisgarh, India.
+This election was part of the broader municipal elections taking place across the state.

+The Bharatiya Janata Party delivered a remarkable performance in the Municipal Corporation elections.
+BJP candidate Pooja Vidhni won by a margin of more than 66 thousand votes.
+BJP also won 49 of the 70 wards of the corporation.

 Election schedule

 The State Election Commission of Chhattisgarh announced the dates for election on 17 January 2025.